-This study lays the groundwork for future explorations and performances centred on percussion-based environmentalism.
+This study lays the groundwork for future explorations and performances centered on percussion-based environmentalism.
 It investigates four distinct pieces chosen for their potential to address various environmental issues by modifying performance variables such as location, instrumentation, personnel, and contextual material.
 This research showcases one of many possible approaches to advocating for the environment through music.
 By emphasising decisions related to sound production and integrating context or subtext within each piece, the study provides a rationale for performance choices grounded in modern musical activism and theories of promoting positive behaviours.
 Additionally, it explores contemporary musical activism in popular music and the emerging genre of ecoacoustics.
-The findings highlight the advantages of flexibility and creativity in this approach and the crucial role of audience engagement, while also addressing the challenges of sustainable practices for modern artists.
-Finally, the research underscores the potential for community interaction to foster small-scale environmental change and serve as a creative outlet for the emotional impacts of climate change.

-- AMu organises various activities to raise awareness of the climate emergency: the Environmental panel organises the annual Environmental Day, which pairs interactive activities related to climate issues with various performances.
-Students play a key role in the Environmental panel's actions: they participate at the HEIs' Stike for action, and even put their skills to spread the word, such as creating short animation on the recycling. - Odense: student project (trumpet player)
+AMU organises various activities to raise awareness on the climate emergency: the Environmental panel organises the annual Environmental Day, which pairs interactive activities related to climate issues with various performances.
+Students play a key role in the Environmental panel's actions: they participate at the HEIs' Strike for action, and even put their skills to spread the word, such as creating short animation on the recycling.